-About a year ago we made the switch from Scrum to Kanban.
-There were many reasons we made the switch and one of them was finally being able to abandon Story Points.
+About a year ago, we made the switch from Scrum to Kanban.
+One of the reasons we made the switch was finally being able to abandon Story Points.

 First, some background on Story Points: